-( Names have been changed)
+( Some names have been changed)

 ‘No’ I shook my head, confident but trying to be more gentle, hoping my earlier rudeness had been overlooked ‘ I’m sure that’s wrong!
 We need to change that one.’

 ‘Granny was Ellen’s sister, so she needs to be moved to the line above.
 No idea who George is though.’